 - Learn how to use the LUNA Tape Extensions at Using Tape LUNA Extensions.

-- Learn how to use Neve Summing Extension at Using Neve Summing.
+- Learn how to use Neve and API Summing Extensions at Using Neve Summing and Using API Summing.

 - Learn how to operate the ARP MIDI Arpeggiator at ARP MIDI Arpeggiator.

 - Learn about LUNA Extensions at About LUNA Extensions.

 LUNA Instruments bring Universal Audio's expertise in electrical and acoustic modeling, sampling, synthesis, and signal processing to instruments for the first time ever.

 LUNA Recording System comes with a curated bundle of inspiring sounds, delivering a new level of realism for software-based instruments.